Mahdi Bray

-Wright Mahdi Bray (born "Wright Bray" January 9, 1950), is a Muslim American civil and human rights activist and currently the National Director of the American Muslim Alliance and formerly served as executive director of the Muslim American Society's Freedom Foundation (MAS Freedom) based in Washington, DC.
+Wright Mahdi Bray (born "Wright Bray" January 9, 1950), was a Muslim American civil and human rights activist, the National Director of the American Muslim Alliance, and formerly served as executive director of the Muslim American Society's Freedom Foundation (MAS Freedom) based in Washington, DC.
 The foundation supported Muslim activists and religious leaders who have been arrested.

 Political activism

 Bray used to be political director of the Muslim Public Affairs Council (MPAC).